-- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school Code of Conduct. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our child protection policy and are aware of the school expectations regarding safe and professional practice via the staff Code of Conduct. - Staff will be made aware of the school behaviour management and physical intervention policies.
-Staff will manage behaviour effectively to ensure a good and safe educational environment and will have a clear understanding of the needs of all children.
-Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff Code of Conduct, mobile and smart technology policies, Acceptable Use Policies (AUPs), and use of social media.
+- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the college behaviour policy and code of conduct. - The Headteacher/DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our child protection policy and are aware of the college expectations regarding safe and professional practice via the staff behaviour policy and code of conduct and Acceptable Use Policy. - Staff will be made aware of the college behaviour management policy.
+Staff will manage behaviour effectively to ensure a good and safe educational environment and will have a clear understanding of the needs of all children - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
+Staff will adhere to relevant college policies including staff behaviour policy, mobile and smart technology, Acceptable Use Policies and social media.